Enter your work email

 Here are a few current trends related to the future of spend management.

-AI enables predictive forecasting, anomaly detection, and smarter data-driven decisions in procurement.
-Orchestrators of value are using AI to move procurement from a transactional function to a strategic driver of growth.
+Forward-thinking procurement teams are using AI to move procurement from a transactional function to a strategic driver of growth.

-According to Pierre Mitchell, distinguished research analyst at Spend Matters, “The need has never been larger and greater to use AI to help manage all the complexity that's in the supply markets.”
-He’s seeing AI being used to harness the power of supply markets for tailored market intelligence and to create self-service tools for suppliers that reduce time-consuming administrative burdens, freeing up procurement teams for more strategic work.
+According to Pierre Mitchell, distinguished research analyst at Spend Matters, “The need has never been larger and greater to use AI to help manage all the complexity that’s in the supply markets.”
+He sees AI being used to harness the power of supply markets for tailored market intelligence and to create self-service tools for suppliers that reduce time-consuming administrative burdens, freeing up procurement teams for more strategic work.

 Socially responsible purchasing (SRP) is the practice of aligning procurement decisions with an organization’s broader social and ethical values.
 This includes prioritizing suppliers and products that support goals such as environmental sustainability, ethical labor practices, and local economic impact.